jin/scheme.ml/README.md

 # build the binary
 make

-# run all examples and diffs output against respective expected output in make test
+# run all examples and diffs output against respective expected output in
-outputs in examples/test
+examples/test
+make test

 # start the interpreter
 bin/lexer